-Investing in Puget Sound's health and the Region's future How we're working with the community Keeping the community informed is one of our top priorities and there are multiple ways we share what is going on.
+Investing in Puget Sound's health and the Region's future January 2022 How we're working with the community Keeping the community informed is one of our top priorities and there are multiple ways we share what is going on.
 Keeping our website updated Check out our What's Happening Now section for recent news and upcoming project milestones.
-Available to listen and connect you with the right person We have a team monitoring our hotline and email inbox business days from 8 AM - 5 PM and we're happy to connect you with the right person to answer your questions.
-Staffing drop-in and community events We love getting a chance to get to know you better at in-person events and to hear your thoughts and questions about the project.
+Available to listen and connect you with the right person We have a team monitoring our hotline 24 hours per day, Monday through Friday, and email inbox business days from 8 AM - 5 PM and we're happy to connect you with the right person to answer your questions.
+Staffing drop-in and community events We'd love to get to know you better at in-person events and to hear your thoughts and questions about the project.
 Keep an eye out for us in your community!
-Working with community groups We want to make sure that you are familiar with the construction taking place in your neighborhood, including road closures and detour routes.
+Working with community groups We want to make sure you are familiar with the construction taking place in your neighborhood, including road closures and detour routes.
 Give us a call or email us if you'd like for us to brief your organization about upcoming construction!
-Sending monthly program emails Don't forget to sign up for our email listserv on the website for monthly program updates about each neighborhood!
+Sending biweekly program emails Don't forget to sign up for our email listserv on the website for program updates about each neighborhood!